 - Repeat this process to create all four sides of the napkin.

 - Pull threads off one-by-one along each side to create the fringe.
 I created a frayed edge about ¼” deep.
 Up to ½” works well depending on the look you’re going for.

 - Finally, repeat the process to create 4 or more napkins.

 Note: After washing the napkins, a few threads may come loose.
 Tidy up by trimming or removing each thread.
 After a couple of washes, the edges will fluff up a bit more holding everything in place.

 Package up a set of 4, 6 or 8 with a bit of ribbon tied around as a Christmas gift.
-I’m sure any holiday hostess would enjoy them!
+You could even attach an ornament to finish it off.
+I’m sure any holiday hostess would enjoy these napkins!

 Be sure to pin to your Craft or Holiday boards on Pinterest.
 A pin button appears when you hover over a photo.
 Share buttons are at located at the bottom of the post too.
 I’d love for you to follow along with me on Pinterest!